Gulf War Syndrome

 Gulf War Syndrome is a term used to classify a group of seemingly unrelated symptoms that many veterans experienced after serving in the Gulf War.
 Gulf War Syndrome is not an actual condition, just a catch-all term for various symptoms.

-Gulf War Syndrome symptoms can be very different for each case.
+The symptoms classified as Gulf War Syndrome can be very different for each case.
 Gulf War Syndrome symptoms can include, but are not limited to, fatigue, headaches, memory problems, joint pain, diarrhea, indigestion, nerve conditions, skin conditions, respiratory conditions, PTSD, and many more.

-When finding your disability rating, each of these Gulf War Syndrome symptoms should be rated as separate conditions.
-Remember, however that a single symptom CANNOT be rated twice.
+Each of these Gulf War Syndrome symptoms should be rated as separate conditions.
+Remember, however, that a single symptom CANNOT be rated twice (see the Pyramiding principle).
 In other words, there may be numerous symptoms that really just describe one condition.
 In this case, they cannot be rated separately since they are already covered by the single overall condition.
 For example, difficulty breathing and low oxygen in the blood can both be caused by a single respiratory condition.
 Low oxygen in the blood can then not be rated additionally as a blood condition since it is already covered by the lung condition.

 Let’s walk through an example of rating Gulf War Syndrome.
 Let’s say that veteran Bob has the following symptoms that have been classified as Gulf War Syndrome:

 – Skin rashes

 – Difficulty concentrating